brandongregory/dndhelp/src/roleplaying/just-talk-to-them.md

 “One player’s random antics are derailing the adventure.
 How do I get them to stop?”

-“A power-gamer is dominating encounters.
+“A power gamer is dominating encounters.
 How do I get them to stop?”

 “A group of male players is disrespecting me, a female player.
 How do I get them to stop?”